henryburgerlu/PWC-Digital-Intelligence-Loan-Analysis/README.md

 Assessment Outcome for recommendations: Evaluated whether the difference exceeded the audit materiality threshold of CHF 500,000.

 # Conclusion
-Based on the expected repayment percentages provided and a 5% annual discount rate, our model estimates the portfolio value as of 31 December 2020 to be CHF 137,876,240.63, which exceeds the client’s estimate of CHF 84,993,122.67 by approximately CHF 52.88 million (+62.22%).
+Based on the data-driven repayment curve and a 5% annual discount rate, our model independently estimates the portfolio value as of 31 December 2020 to be CHF 197,133,966.30.

-The model suggests significantly higher value than the client’s estimate.
+It is significantly higher than the client’s estimate of CHF 84,993,122.67, resulting in an absolute difference of CHF 112,140,843.63 (+131.94%).
+Since this difference exceeds the CHF 500,000 audit threshold, it indicates a substantial discrepancy in the valuation.

 Forecasted repayments appear optimistic based on historical averages.

+Our model's assumptions are that customers will continue to repay at hisotical average rates without accounting for potential defaults or economic shocks.
+However, this significant variances suggests that the client's estimation might incorporate a conserview view.

 The client may be:

+Expected credit losses or anticipated defaults.
+Using different discount rate than 5%.
-Using a more conservative repayment assumption
+Using a more conservative repayment.
 Accounting for defaults, charge-offs, or economic risk not modeled here

 Our model assumes full repayment according to historical averages, whereas the client may have factored in expected credit losses, delinquency, or write-offs.

-It is suggested that it might be helpful to reconcile assumptions with the client — particularly around repayment expectations, loss assumptions, and discounting methodology — to ensure alignment for audit validation and financial reporting.
+It is suggested that it might be helpful to reconcil assumptions with the client — particularly around repayment expectations, loss assumptions, and discounting methodology — to ensure alignment for audit validation and financial reporting.

-Disclaimer: I do not own the dataset included in this project.
-I complete this project as a job simulation learning opportunity.
-The dataset source came from Forage: https://www.theforage.com/simulations/pwc-ch/digital-intelligence-kmu8